-Contract terms vary, but all of our food contracts have an initial term, and then optional renewals.
-For example, our milk contract has an initial term of 1 year, but we can choose to renew it up to 5 years.
+Contract terms vary, but all of our food contracts have an initial term and optional renewals.
+For example, our milk contract has an initial term of one year, but we can choose to renew it up to fives years.
 If we do not choose to renew, we rebid the contract.

-Almost all food is made and produced at our Central Production Kitchen, Vegetable Preparation, or Bakery at Central Food Facility (CFF).
+Almost all food is made and produced in our Culinary Support Kitchen (CSK), Vegetable Preparation, or Bakery at Central Food Facility (CFF).
 All food is handled safely according to the standards of the Ohio Food Code and all employees are trained in safe food handling.
 All food waste is tracked by dollar amount.
-In FY 2015 the total cost of food purchased for use in the dining halls was $5,182,099.
-The dollar value of food we had to waste because it was no longer safe to serve was $36,356.12.
-In percentage terms that is a waste factor of 0.7%.
+In FY 2018 the total cost of food purchased for use in the dining halls was $5,232,009.
+The dollar value of food we had to waste because it was no longer safe to serve was $33,620.53.
+In percentage terms that is a waste factor of 0.70%.
 The average food operation wastes 2% of its food purchases.
-Our waste is 65% (1.3% divided by 2% = 65%) lower than a typical food operation.
+Our waste is 65% (1.31% divided by 2% = 65%) lower than a typical food operation.

 Culinary Services is always looking for new ways to increase our sustainability.
 We also value student input!